 I was on the subway one morning on my way to work when I overheard a conversation between 2 young guys.
 From what I could tell, one had recently gotten married and naturally, the conversation turned to family.
 When asked about his plans for having kids, this guy said that he and his wife weren’t planning to have kids.
 He said, “I just don’t want the hassle.”
 Continue reading “Being Fruitful”

 This article originally appeared in the HuffPost on June 29, 2017.

 My family and I just returned from a two-week whirlwind tour of five colleges across four states.
 My oldest daughter Julia will be a high school senior in the fall so we used part of our summer vacation to visit the colleges that she is most interested in.
 Continue reading “Three Keys to Preparing a Child for College”

 As a man, especially a black man, I am programmed to be the hunter and gatherer for my family.
 This means that my traditional role would be to work and to bring home the “bacon” for my family.
 For the majority of my life, I did just that.
 I had a successful career in management and, together with my wife, provided a very comfortable lifestyle for our family.
 However, success comes with a cost.
 Continue reading “Three Keys to Parent Leadership”

-This article originally appeared in the Huffington Post on January 11, 2017.
+This article originally appeared in The Good Men Project on May 16, 2017.